TylerEnglish/CSharp-Starter-Kit/README.md

 Welcome to the C# Starter Kit!
 Dive into C# and the .NET ecosystem with a well-organized repository tailored to guide beginners from the basics to advanced concepts, sample projects, and beyond.

+## A Brief History of C# and .NET

+C# (pronounced "C Sharp") is a modern, object-oriented programming language developed by Microsoft in the early 2000s.
+It was designed by Anders Hejlsberg and his team, aiming to combine the power of C++ with the simplicity of Visual Basic.
+[Learn more about C# history](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history).

+The .NET Framework, also launched by Microsoft, provides a runtime environment in which C# applications are executed.
+Over the years, .NET has evolved, leading to the introduction of .NET Core, a cross-platform, open-source framework, and eventually to the unified .NET 5 (and beyond), merging the capabilities of the original .NET Framework with .NET Core.
+[Read the evolution of .NET](https://devblogs.microsoft.com/dotnet/introducing-net-5/).

 ## Table of Contents

 1. **[Setup](./Setup/DevelopmentEnvironment.md)**